Bite Street Northampton

 How Much is it?

 It’s free!
-You do need to pre-book the tickets though, which you can do just here, just so they have an idea of numbers.
+You can pre-book the tickets, which you can do just here, (though by the look of it you don’t *need* to).
 Prices vary by vendor but are in the range of £5-9pp to give you an idea of cost.
 Most of the vendors accept cards, but just be sure to take cash just incase, as some of the vendors were struggling with signal while we were there.

 Is it the Same Vendors Each Month?